Steven-1124/starter-hugo-academic/content/home/research_experience.md

     date_end: '2022-08-01'
     description: |2-
       <font size='4'>"Drowsy Driving Detection under Different Circumstances with Convolutional Neural Networks (CNN)" with [_Pro.
 Colin Tan_](https://www.comp.nus.edu.sg/cs/people/ctank/) from NUS</font>
-        - Developed an algorithm based on Convolutional Neural Networks (CNN) to detect the drowsiness of driver with nearly 95% accuracy under several circumstances (dark or bright, traffic jammed or not, head up or down).
+        - Developed the algorithm based on CNN to detect drowsiness with nearly 95% accuracy under different circumstances such as dark or bright.
-        - Collected data with detectors, transferred over Message Queueing Telemetry Transport (MQTT), RESTful APIs and stored in SQL databases.
+        - Built the backend classification server that performed the algorithm to handle the data and communicated data between detectors and actuators.
-        - Built a global web server, on which we applied our algorithm and transfer the results back to instruct actuators to remind the driver.
+        - Transferred data over Message Queueing Telemetry Transport (MQTT), RESTful APIs and stored in SQL databases.
 design:
   columns: '2'
 ---